 Megan Breen | October 2020

-With many people now working outside the office environment, building peer-to-peer communities online to stay connected and abreast of changes in the financial services sector has never been more important.
+With many people now working outside the office, building peer-to-peer communities online to stay connected and abreast of changes in the financial services sector has never been more important.

-While attending industry events and presentations is a great way to exchange relevant information and knowledge, the opportunities for these are virtually non-existent during the COVID-19 pandemic.
-As a result, online interaction has become a vital medium through which to continue networking and learning.
+While attending industry events and presentations is a great way to exchange information and knowledge, the opportunities for these are virtually non-existent during the COVID-19 pandemic.
+As a result, online interaction has become a vital medium to continue networking and learning.

-To assist with this, CPA Australia recently launched a community hub – CPA Member Connect – to provide a direct line for members to build local and global networks in a closed, private and secure environment.
+To assist with this, CPA Australia recently launched a community hub – CPA Member Connect – for members to build local and global networks in a closed, private and secure environment.

 Members can benefit from the experiences of peers, seek career tips and share ideas that could go on to shape the future of the profession.
 The platform is a part of CPA Australia membership and can be accessed by signing up and logging in from any device.

-Members can pose a question, or search for a topic of interest and join a discussion.
-There is also a facility to share videos, podcasts and other relevant attachments that might benefit others.
+Members can also ask questions, or search for a topic of interest and join a discussion.
+They can also share videos, podcasts and other relevant attachments that might benefit other members.